Video is one of the most powerful ways to reach customers – it’s engaging, easy to share, and can bring your brand to life.

 Deciding what kind of video to create and setting goals

-Broadly, the kind of goal you set will reflect what you want your video to achieve.
-So if you want a video that will expose your business to potential customers, you might want to set a goal of getting 1,000 views.
+If you want a video that will expose your business to potential customers, you might want to set a goal of getting 1,000 views.

 If you’re creating a customer service video to help tackle a regular query, your goal could be cutting the number of queries relating to that issue by 50%.
-Or you might set a target of reducing your response time to customer queries by 30 minutes.

 The goals here are really closely linked to the purpose of the video.
 If you can’t think of a closely linked goal for your video idea, it’s likely that your plan is too general and you need to come up with another idea.